 The ongoing COVID-19 pandemic is a global economic event without precedent in living memory.
 Many affected countries have already imposed severe restrictions on residents’ movements and activities, including but not limited to curbs on international air travel, forced closures of public gathering spaces like restaurants and entertainment venues, and public curfews during which all but essential movement is forbidden.

 Public health experts generally agree such measures are necessary to slow the spread of the disease and limit strain on health care systems.
 But the total shutdown of broad swathes of the global economy is all but certain to have profound economic impacts.
-Most economists expect a sharp slowdown in global growth in 2020 and perhaps beyond, with many countries tipping into recession.
-Millions of people in the travel, entertainment, and hospitality industries could lose their jobs or see drastic income declines.
+Most economists expect a sharp slowdown in global growth in 2020 and beyond, with many countries tipping into recession.
+Millions of people in the travel, entertainment, and hospitality industries have already lost their jobs or experienced drastic income declines.
+Full recovery is likely years off.

 This is a fast-moving situation, so check back here frequently for updates.